AdobeDocs/experience-manager-64.it-IT/help/sites-developing/templates.md

 legacypath: /content/docs/en/aem/6-1/develop/the-basics/templates
 translation-type: tm+mt
 source-git-commit: c0c0a7223ef70d3c19954bb2fc2a92dbad8ce049
+workflow-type: tm+mt
+source-wordcount: '982'
+ht-degree: 1%

 ---

 # Modelli{#templates}

-I modelli vengono utilizzati in vari punti di AEM:
+I modelli vengono utilizzati in vari punti della AEM:

 * When [creating a page you need to select a template](#templates-pages); this will be used as the base for the new page.
 The template defines the structure of the resultant page, any initial content and the [components](/help/sites-authoring/default-components.md) that can be used (design properties).